 The Notah Begay III Foundation (NB3F) is the only national, Native American-led nonprofit organization dedicated solely to the issue of childhood obesity and type 2 diabetes prevention for Native American children.
 Since 2009 the nonprofit has served 24,000 Native American children and families in 13 states by investing more than $7.5 million in the development of evidence-based and model sports, nutrition, health and wellness programs, food access pilots, and research.
 Additionally, NB3F has provided more than $1.8 million in grants to support obesity and diabetes prevention for Native American youth in 13 states.

-As a part of the campaign, NB3F will receive $1.1 million from the SMSC to providing grants which will increase access to healthy food and nutrition education among Native American youth.
+As a part of the campaign, NB3F received $1.1 million from the SMSC to provide grants that increased access to healthy food and nutrition education among Native American youth.

 The University of Arkansas School of Law’s Indigenous Food and Agriculture Initiative is the first of its kind nationally, focusing on enhancing food, agriculture, health and wellness, and business and economic development; youth and professional education in food and agriculture; strategic planning and technical assistance, research and publications in the areas of health, nutrition policy, traditional knowledge; financial markets and asset management; and tribal governance, law and policy.

-Seeds of Native Health is supporting a landmark project to develop a long-needed, comprehensive set of model food and agriculture codes to be customized and adopted by tribal nations.
-The Shakopee Mdewakanton Sioux Community’s leading gift of $250,000 through Seeds of Native Health and MAZON: A Jewish Response to Hunger’s gift of $50,000 through its Rural and Remote Initiative will support the first phase of an anticipated three-year project.
+Seeds of Native Health supported a landmark project to develop a long-needed, comprehensive set of model food and agriculture codes to be customized and adopted by tribal nations.
+The Shakopee Mdewakanton Sioux Community’s leading gift of $250,000 through Seeds of Native Health and MAZON: A Jewish Response to Hunger’s gift of $50,000 through its Rural and Remote Initiative supported the first phase of an anticipated three-year project.

 The University of Minnesota is one of the top research and educational institutions in the country, with extensive competencies in agriculture, food science, public health, nutrition, and Native American culture.
 The university and the SMSC have had a deep relationship for more than two decades.

-The university will serve as the convening partner for a new series of annual conferences on Native American nutrition; develop appropriate cultural interfaces between academic research and its application by Native communities; and create a repository of best practices and national expertise.
+The university has served as the convening partner for a series of annual conferences on Native American nutrition; developed appropriate cultural interfaces between academic research and its application by Native communities; and created a repository of best practices and national expertise.